Communicating Collectables

 Drag and release from the [Item] Text node.
 Type and select “SetText (Text)”.

-When completed, the WBP_HUD event graph should look like this.
+When completed, the WBP_HUD Event Graph should look like this.
 Click Compile.

-Right click a blank area of the Graph Editor.
+Right-click a blank area of the Graph Editor.
 Type and select “Event BeginPlay”.
 Drag and release from this node, type and select “Create Widget”.

 Change the nodes class to “WBP_HUD”.
 Drag and release the return value and select “Promote to Variable”.
 From the bottom right blue arrow of the new node, drag and release.
 Type and select “add to Viewport”

-The Event Graph should look like this when you are done.
-Compile and test, you should now be able to see an active counter in your top left corner that increases by one every time you pick up a collectable.
+You should now be able to see an active counter in your top left corner of the screen that increases by one every time you pick up a collectable.